ramgirish10/Covid-19_Data_Engineering/README.md

-# 📊 COVID-19 Data Analysis Project
+# 📊 COVID-19 Data Engineering Project

 ## 📝 Overview
-This project focuses on analyzing COVID-19 data using AWS services to provide insights and visualizations.
+This project analyses COVID-19 data using AWS services to provide insights and visualizations.
 The project involves ingesting data from various sources, transforming it, and making it available for analysis and reporting.

 ## 🛠️ Tools and Steps